 To establish the basic hierarchy and structure for the app, I worked with the Director of UX to perform an internal card sorting exercise.
 We strove to find a balance between user needs and business goals and identified the key features users needed to aid them in their brewing process, while keeping the functionality of the existing website (shopping experience, blog, etc.).

-I used Sketch to create basic wireframes.
-I checked in with the UX director almost daily and we continued to work together to progress the design.
-Although the design evolved with each iteration, we found the following features to be essential:
+Working closely with UX director, I used Sketch to create wireframes for the initial app experience.
+As the design evolved with each iteration, we found the following features to be essential:

 Incorporation of the existing website functionality (shopping experience, blog, and FAQ)